kernelci/lava-docker/README.md

 ## Architecture
 The basic setup is composed of a host which runs the following docker images and DUT to be tested.<br/>
 * lava-master: run lava-server along with the web interface
-* lava-slave: run lava-dispatcher, the compoment which sends jobs to DUTs
+* lava-slave: run lava-dispatcher, the component which sends jobs to DUTs

 The host and DUTs must share a common LAN.<br/>
 The host IP on this LAN must be set as dispatcher_ip in boards.yaml.<br/>